80s Makeup Looks: Trends of a Glam Decade

 Neon hues were a defining element of 80s-inspired makeup, bringing a burst of vibrant color to the beauty scene.
 This trend wasn’t just limited to fashion accessories like leg warmers, fanny packs, and headbands.

 These vivid tones also revolutionized the makeup industry, particularly in lip color.
-Lipsticks in shades like electric pink emerged, offering a bold statement that complemented a wide range of skin tones, adding a pop of fearless color to any beauty look.
+Lipsticks in shades like electric pink emerged, offering a bold statement that complemented a wide range of skin tones.

 Draping